kuzzleio/kuzzle-how-to/sync-data-to-another-database/README.md

 Placeholders allow the Cassandra NodeJS driver to correctly map javascript types to Cassandra types.

-Finally we generate a query table that we concatenate in the same batch then we execute the batch query in a Promise.
+Finally we generate a query table that we concatenate to the same batch and then we execute the batch query in a Promise.

 ```js
 createOrUpdateDocuments (documents) {